Lessons from Formally Verified Deployed Software Systems (Extended version): Verification: basic concepts

 \subsection{Maintining realistic expectations}

 Any verification success is relative: we verify a certain program element against a certain specification under certain hypotheses.
 The \textit{specification} may be wrong (in the sense of not correctly expressing the desired behavior) or incomplete.
 The \textit{hypotheses} may be violated; for example a program written in a high-level language, even if certified correct by a verifier for that language, can still fail if the compiler does not respect the semantics of the language.
 Only a few compilers have themselves been certified correct (one example is CompCert, is the topic of section \ref{system:compcert}), subject to the same observations.
-These limitations generically apply to all descriptions of verification successes and to any statement that a program has been proved ``bug-free''.
+These limitations generically apply to all descriptions of verification successes and to any statement that a program has been proved ``bug-free'' (a qualification which does not appear in this article).
+To guarantee that a system is ``bug-free'' one would have to prove that the specifications are correct and complete, the models are consistent with the code, and the compilation preserves the exact semantics of the source code without introducing any bugs.